Get

 Nature has its way of calming even the most restless souls, and pheromones, which are species-specific chemical signals, tap into this power.
 Specially formulated products, such as synthetic pheromone sprays or diffusers, mimic the soothing scents that mother cats emit to comfort their kittens.

 By releasing these pheromones into the environment, you can create a calming atmosphere that helps reduce your cat’s anxiety and promotes a sense of well-being.
-Over-the-counter calming products, such as pheromones and supplements, may help reduce anxiety, but they should be discussed with your veterinarian first.
+Over-the-counter calming products, such as synthetic pheromone diffusers and supplements, may help reduce anxiety, but they should be discussed with a veterinarian first.

 4. Add More Enrichment Activities